 5 – Les dragées:

-Traditionally are sugar coated almonds offered to the guests as a souvenir of the wedding.
-There are also other alternatives, as chocolate dragées, praline dragées , nougat dragées and many others.
+Traditionally are sugar-coated almonds offered to the guests as a souvenir of the wedding.
+There are also other alternatives, like chocolate dragées, praline dragées, nougat dragées and many others.
 While they are going a little bit out of fashion nowadays, I still like this French tradition.
-First , because these confectionaries come in a very creative presentation that goes with the main theme of the wedding.
+First, because these confectionaries come in a very creative presentation that goes with the main theme of the wedding.
 Second, well, for the fact that they are souvenirs for a happy day and symbol of the love that the newly-weds are celebrating and sharing with their close ones.

 Have you ever been to a French wedding before?
 How did it go and how did you find it?
 Also let me know about other wedding traditions from your country, or countries you visited.